-- Chin B and Stevan A: A phase I pharmacokinetic and bioavailability study of a sublingual fentanyl wafer in healthy volunteers 2012; 115: 550-554.
+- Chin B and Stevan A: A phase I pharmacokinetic and bioavailability study of a sublingual fentanyl wafer in healthy volunteers.
+2012; 115: 550-54.

-- Ghodake P, Karande K, Osmani R, Bhosale R, Harkare B and Kale B: Mouth dissolving films.
-The innovative vehicle for oral drug delivery.
+- Ghodake P, Karande K, Osmani R, Bhosale R, Harkare B and Kale B: Mouth Dissolving Films.
+Innovative Vehicle for Oral Drug Delivery.
 International Journal of Pharma Research and Review 2013; 41-47.

 - Amir H: Systemic drug delivery via the buccal mucosal route.
 Pharmaceutical Technology 2001; 4: 1-27.

 - Petri N, Bergman E, Forsell, Hedeland M, Bondesson U, Knutson L and Hans H: First-pass effects of verapamil on the intestinal absorption and liver disposition of fexofenadine in the porcine model.
-Drug Metab Dispos 2006; 34(7): 1182-9.
+2010; 38(9).

 - Deepthi KS, Goutam K, Sharma A and Khushal S: Formulation and characterization of atenolol fast dissolving films.
 Indian Journal of Pharmaceutical Science & Research 2012; 2(2): 58-62.

 - Ganguly I: Development of fast dissolving sublingual wafers of promethazine hydrochloride.
 Iranian Journal of Pharmaceutical Sciences 2014; 10(1): 71-92.

 - Nagar P, Chauhan I and Yasin M: Insight into polymer film formers in mouth dissolving film.
 Drug Invent Today 2011; 3: 280-9.